The Ultimate Baby Shower Checklist: Plan the Perfect Celebration - Baby Chick

 The Morning of the Baby Shower: Setup and Last-Minute Details

-You’ve made it—do a final run-through so you can enjoy the celebration stress-free.
+You’ve made it!
+Now, do a final run-through so you can enjoy the celebration stress-free.

 • If you’re using balloons as decor, pick them up.
 If you pick them up earlier, they could deflate.

-• Have all hosts congregate at the party site an hour or two ahead of time to help set up.
+• Have all hosts gather at the party site an hour or two before to help set up.

-• Chill some refreshments to be ready at party time.
+• Chill some refreshments so they’re ready for the party.

 • Set out food, except items that need to stay warm or cold.

-Baby Shower Time: Hosting and Enjoying the Celebration
+During the Baby Shower: Hosting and Enjoying the Celebration

 • Introduce the guests to each other.